2003100127/tmkit/docs/source/index.md

 # TMKit: transmembrane protein analysis

 TMKit is an open-source Python programming interface, which is modular, scalable, and specifically designed for processing transmembrane protein data.
-It enables users to perform database wrangling, engineer features at the mutational, domain, and topological levels, and visualize protein-protein interaction interfaces through its unique programming interface.
+It enables users to perform database wrangling, engineer features at the mutational, domain, and topological levels, and visualise protein-protein interaction interfaces through its unique programming interface.
 In addition, TMKit includes seqNetRR, a high-performance computing library that allows for customised construction and rewiring of residue connections.
 This library is particularly well-suited for assigning coevolutionary features at a fast speed.

 ```{image} img/tmkit_logo.png
 :width: 230px